 Amtrak and a few freight trains roll over the bridge daily.
-Other that the occasional train the only noise you will hear is the waves crashing on the beach.
+Other than the occasional train, the only noise you will hear is the waves crashing on the beach.

-There are e 41 developed campsites that can accommodate tents, trailers up to 25 feet and Recreation Vehicles up to 27 feet.
+There are e 41 developed campsites that can accommodate tents, trailers up to 25 feet, and Recreation Vehicles up to 27 feet.
 Between October 1 and March 31, the campground is open Friday through Sunday only.

-Gaviota State Park is mountain lion country and watch for snakes in summer.
-Safety tips are available from the rangers.
-Gaviota State Park offers hiking on both sides of the pass.
-Eastside trail attractions include a hot springs and connections to Los Padres National Forest footpaths.
+Gaviota State Park features a hiking trail on both sides of the pass.
+Eastside trails lead to a hot spring with connections to Los Padres National Forest footpaths.

-On the west side of the pass, the parks trail network winds its way through the back country and offers hikers loops of varying distances.
+On the west side of the pass, the park’s trail network winds its way through the backcountry and offers hikers loops of varying distances.

 Adjacent to the Gaviota State Park is a large region of private ranches known as Hollister and Bixby Ranches, which extends for almost the entire distance to Point Conception.

-Access to the ranch is closed to the public however California law allows public access to all land below the mean high tide line.
+Access to the ranch is closed to the public.
+However, California law allows public access to all land below the mean high tide line.

 Each campsite has a fire ring and a picnic table.
 Tent camping is popular at this campground.
 A fishing license is not required when fishing from the pier.

 The campground is a short walk to the beach.
-Gaviota State Beach campground is on the small side with only 39 campsites.
+Gaviota State Beach campground is on the small side, with only 39 campsites.

 Gaviota State Park is located 33 miles north of Santa Barbara.
-About a two hour drive from Los Angeles.
+About a two-hour drive from Los Angeles.